|

 -

-on August 2nd.
-The Celtic festival, Lughnasadh, is celebrated
+recognized on August 2nd.
+The Celtic festival, Lughnasadh, is

-on August 7th in honor of the Sun God.
-It is the beginning of
+celebrated on August 7th in honor of the Sun God.
+It is the beginning

-the harvest season and begins when the early plantings are ready
+of the harvest season and begins when the early plantings are ready to

-to be picked.
-The spring grains, early fruits and vegetables
+be picked.
+The spring grains, early fruits and vegetables are picked as

 -

-alter accordingly with your favorite harvest, in a circle on
+accordingly with your favorite harvest, in a circle on a platter of

-deep red radishes, celery, broccoli, blue berries and black berries,
+strawberries, deep red radishes, celery, broccoli, blue berries and

 -